How to choose a new mattress?

 What should I look for in a mattress?

-Research has shown that medium-firm mattresses reduce back pain, shoulder pain, spine stiffness and improve sleep quality.
+Research has shown that medium firm mattresses reduce back pain, shoulder pain, spine stiffness and improve sleep quality.
 For people suffering from spinal health related conditions such as chronic low-back pain, it has been asserted that firm should remain the “first choice of patients.”

 How can I look after my mattress?

 Turn your mattress every 2-3 months so that body indentations are kept to a minimum.
 A good quality mattress protector will also protect your mattress from sweat, moisture, and dead skin cells.
+(Please note some mattresses do not need to be turned)

 It is important to know the measurements of different mattress sizes so that you can find the right size that will fit your room or bed (frame or ensemble).
-Below is the bed size and dimension (measurement) chart in millimeters for all standard sizes.
+Below is the bed size and dimension (measurement) chart in centimetres for all standard sizes.

 Pillows are often given little thought, but are extremely important in maintaining a healthy neck and shoulder posture during sleep.